Prof. Mike Giles

 Radcliffe Observatory Quarter

-I am Professor of Scientific Computing, a member of the Oxford-Man Institute of Quantitative Finance, and Associate Director of the Oxford e-Research Centre.
-I used to work at MIT and in the Oxford University Computing Laboratory on computational fluid dynamics applied to the analysis and design of gas turbines, but more recently I have moved into computational finance and research on Monte Carlo methods for a variety of applications.
+In my early career, I worked at MIT and in the Oxford University Computing Laboratory on computational fluid dynamics applied to the analysis and design of gas turbines, but more recently I moved into computational finance and research on Monte Carlo methods for a variety of applications.

 My research focus is on improving the accuracy, efficiency and analysis of Monte Carlo methods.
-A particular highlight has been the development and numerical analysis of a new multilevel Monte Carlo methods; this has been the basis of much of my research in the past 15 years and has stimulated a lot of research elsewhere.
+A particular highlight has been the development and numerical analysis of multilevel Monte Carlo methods; this has been the basis of much of my research in the past 15 years and has stimulated a lot of research elsewhere.

-I am also interested in various aspects of scientific computing, including high performance parallel computing, and I have worked extensively on the exploitation of graphics cards for a variety of applications.
+I am also interested in various aspects of scientific computing, including high performance parallel computing, and I have worked extensively on the exploitation of many-core GPUs for a variety of applications.
 Related to this, I am now researching low and mixed-precision computing, including stochastic rounding error analysis.